-6. Procedures
+5. Procedures

-Our Trust works with key local partners to promote the welfare of children and protect them from harm.
-This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans which provide additional support (through a Child in Need or a Child Protection plan).
+Our schools work with key local partners to promote the welfare of children and protect them from harm.
+This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to interagency plans which provide additional support (through a Child in Need or a Child Protection plan).